AnietieJohnson/POWERBI-CHALLENGE-WITH-DUCKDB/README.md

 - The two datasets were merged using a common column **Name**  using Left join.
 ## Visualizations

-**QUESTION 1: Nationality Distribution**
+### Question 1: Nationality Distribution

-A bar chart was created to show the distribution of players' nationalities.
+- **Visualization Created:** A bar chart showcasing the diverse distribution of players' nationalities.
-I added a slicer that allow users to filter and view number of players from specific countries based on nationality.
-I further added a drill through that links this bar chart to the table visual in question four, in this way we can see a break down of players in particular country and identify them by their names.
+Enhancements: Incorporated a slicer for users to filter and view player counts based on specific countries, offering an interactive way to explore individual nationalities.
+- **Drill-Through Integration:** Linked the bar chart to a table visualization in Question 4, facilitating a detailed breakdown of players within a particular country.
+This allows identification of players by their names, providing a comprehensive view of each nationality's player roster.

-**QUESTION 2: Age vs. Potential**
+### Question 2: Age vs. Potential

-I Developed a scatter plot to explore the relationship between a player's "Age" and "POT" (potential).
+- **Visualization Developed:** A scatter plot examining the relationship between a player's "Age" and "POT" (potential).
-Integrated a trendline to visualize trends between age and potential.
+- **Trendline Inclusion:** Integrated a trendline into the scatter plot to visualize trends and patterns concerning age and potential, aiding in the understanding of any potential correlations or tendencies between these variables.

-**Question 3: Player Position Analysis**
+### Question 3: Player Position Analysis

-Generated an interactive pie chart displaying the distribution of player positions.
-Enabled interactivity for users to select specific player to view their associated roles.
-I also filtered the chart to show only top 3 positions
+- **Visualization Generated:** An interactive pie chart illustrating the distribution of player positions.
+I Enabled slicers for users to select specific players, thereby displaying their associated roles.
+Additionally, a filter was applied to the chart to focus on the top three positions, enhancing the clarity of the visualization.

-**Question 4: Top Players by Overall Rating**
+### Question 4: Top Players by Overall Rating

-Created a table listing the top players based on their "OVA" (overall rating) in descending order.
+- **Visualization Created:** A table displaying the top players based on their "OVA" (overall rating) in descending order.
-Integrated functionality to allow users to filter and view top-rated players by specific clubs by using a slicer.
-I also enabled a drill through that allows the table connect to the scatter plot, enabling us to view individual player, their age and POT while taking note of their OVA.
+- **Club-Specific Filtering:** Integrated slicer enabling users to filter and view top-rated players associated with specific clubs
+- **Drill-Through Connection:** Enabled a drill-through feature linking the table to the scatter plot, offering a comprehensive view of individual player details such as their age, potential, and overall rating (OVA).

 **Interactive Dashboard**
 - Consolidated all visualizations from Tasks 1 to 4 into a single Power BI dashboard.
 - Incorporated slicers, filters, and drill-through actions to make the dashboard interactive.